 Audition Requirements for Ensembles

-String Audition Excerpts-Fall 2017 are posted here
+String Audition Excerpts-Fall 2018 will be posted here

 You do not need to be a music major to participate in these ensembles.
 More information about ensembles.

 *Concert Band auditions are for seating purposes only.